 Individual academic excellence is encouraged through a culture of high expectations and caring support.

 The curriculum in Cleveland’s Catholic schools is designed to meet and exceed the academic standards of the state of Ohio while emphasizing the Catholic mission and philosophy of the school.
+We educate more than 40,000 students in 108 schools across the 8 counties in northeast Ohio.
+Our schools are mission-driven and data informed.
+Our curriculum, infused with Catholicity, is aligned to national and state standards.

 Catholic schools in the Diocese of Cleveland are chartered, non-public schools that rely on tuition and other private sources of funding to operate.
 Each school sets its own tuition amount, and has varying opportunities for financial assistance.